Smart Cities, Smarter Decisions: Harnessing Machine Learning and Remote Sensing for Urban Analysis

 Discussion Points:

 Remote sensing provides an invaluable tool for urban analysis by allowing researchers to visualize and monitor urban developments in real-time.
 This technology harnesses satellite and aerial imagery to deliver critical spatial and spectral data necessary for informed urban planning.
+By utilizing remote sensing, researchers can track changes in land use, urban sprawl, and green space distribution, as well as monitor the effects of environmental changes and respond to them effectively.

 3. Decision-Making in Urban Planning with AI